Preschool Leaf Activities: How to Investigate Leaves

 Are you looking for some fun preschool leaf activities?

-In the fall, when the leaves are falling, it’s the perfect time to teach kids about leaves and trees.
-Of course, kids love leaves, but how can you use their interest to help them learn?
+In the fall, when the leaves change colors and are falling, it’s a great time to teach kids about leaves and trees.
+Of course, kids love fall colors and fall leaves, but how can you use their interests during the fall season to help them learn?

 JUST Purchase theINVESTIGATION SET